awsdocs/amazon-fsx-windows-user-guide/doc_source/high-availability-multiAZ.md

 For in\-AWS applications, we recommend that you launch your clients in the same Availability Zone as your preferred file server to reduce cross\-AZ data transfer costs and minimize latency\.

-### File System Elastic Network Interfaces<a name="file-system-eni-fsxw"></a>
+### File system elastic network interfaces<a name="file-system-eni-fsxw"></a>

  When you create an Amazon FSx file system, Amazon FSx provisions one or more [elastic network interfaces](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) in the [Amazon Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) that you associate with your file system\.
-The network interface allows your client to communicate with the Amazon FSx for Windows File Server file system\.
+The network interface allows your client to communicate with the FSx for Windows File Server file system\.
 The network interface is considered to be within the service scope of Amazon FSx, despite being part of your account's VPC\.
 Multi\-AZ file systems have two elastic network interfaces, one for each file server\.
 Single\-AZ file systems have one elastic network interface\.

 **Warning**
 You must not modify or delete the elastic network interfaces associated with your file system\.
 Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system\.

-The following table summarizes the subnet, elastic network interface, and IP address resources for Amazon FSx for Windows File Server file system deployment types:
+The following table summarizes the subnet, elastic network interface, and IP address resources for FSx for Windows File Server file system deployment types:

 | File system deployment type | Number of subnets | Number of elastic network interfaces | Number of IP addresses |